 \section{Boosting Image Generation via a Robust Classifier}

 We propose a method for improving the quality of images synthesized by trained generative models, named BIGRoC: Boosting Image Generation via a Robust Classifier.
-Our method is model agnostic and does not require additional training or fine-tuning of the generative model, and can be viewed as a post-processing step.
+Our method is model agnostic and does not require additional training or fine-tuning of the generative model that can be viewed as a post-processing step performed on the synthesized images.
 Thus, BIGRoC can be easily applied to any generative model, both conditional or unconditional.
-This mechanism harnesses the perceptually aligned gradients phenomenon to further tweak the generated images to improve their visual quality.
+This mechanism harnesses the perceptually aligned gradients phenomenon to modify the generated images to improve their visual quality.
 To do so, we perform an iterative process of modifying the generated image $x$ to maximize the posterior probability of a given target class $\hat{y}$, $p_{\theta}(\hat{y}|x)$, where $p_{\theta}$ is modeled by an adversarially trained classifier.
-This can be achieved by performing a PGD-like process, but instead of adversarially changing an image $x$ of class $y$ to a different class $\hat{y}\neq y$, we propose to modify it in a way that maximizes the probability that $x$ belongs to class $y$.
-Therefore, our method requires a trained robust classifier that operates on the same data source as the generated images we aim to improve.
+This can be achieved by performing a PGD-like process that instead of adversarially changing an image $x$ of class $y$ to a different class $\hat{y}\neq y$, modifies it in a way that maximizes the probability that $x$ belongs to class $y$.
+Therefore, our method requires a trained robust classifier that operates on the same data source as the images we aim to improve.

 In the conditional generation process, the generator $G$ receives the class label $y$, from which it suppose to draw samples.
-Hence, in this setup, we have information regarding the class affiliation of the image and we can maximize the corresponding conditional probability.
-In the unconditional generation process, the generator does not receive class labels at all and its goal is to draw samples from $p(x)$.
+Hence, in this setup, we have information regarding the class affiliation of the image, and we can maximize the corresponding conditional probability.
+In the unconditional generation process, the generator does not receive class labels at all, and its goal is to draw samples from $p(x)$.
 Thus, in this case, we cannot directly maximize the desired posterior probability, as our method suggests.
-To bridge this gap, we propose to estimate the most likely class via our robust classifier $f_{\theta}$, and afterward modify the image via the suggested method to maximize its probability.
-The proposed image generation boosting is described in Algorithm \ref{Alg:adversarial_boosting}, for both the conditional and the unconditional schemes.
+To bridge this gap, we propose to estimate the most likely class via our robust classifier $f_{\theta}$ and afterward modify the image via the suggested method to maximize its probability.
+The proposed image generation boosting is described in Algorithm \ref{Alg:adversarial_boosting} for both setups.